Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Undecidability results

 The last step is then to prove the main result: the undecidability of the spectral gap problem.
-The idea behind the proof is illustrated in Figure \ref{fig:spectral_merging}, as in Section 6 of \cite{CPW22}, but we just need to use Hamiltonians $H_0$ and $H_d$ that also present a rotational invariance.
+The idea behind the proof is illustrated in Figure \ref{fig:spectral_merging}, as in Section 6 of \cite{CPW22}, but we just need to use Hamiltonians $H_0$ and $H_d$ that are also rotationally symmetric.

 \begin{theorem} For any given universal Turing Machine UTM, we can construct a family of 2-dimensional Hamiltonians $H(n)$ with 4-body plaquette interactions with rotational symmetry such that: \begin{itemize} \item If UTM halts on input $n$, then the family $\{H^{\Lambda(L)}(n)\}$ is gapped as in Definition \ref{def:gs_energy_definitions}. \item If UTM does not halt on input $n$, then the family $\{H^{\Lambda(L)}(n)\}$ is gapless as in Definition \ref{def:gs_energy_definitions}. \end{itemize} \end{theorem} \begin{proof} Let $h_u^{(i,j,k,l)}(n)$ the plaquette interactions obtained in Proposition \ref{prop:undecidable_energy_bound} and $h_u^{(i)}(n)$ the one-body ones.
-Let $h_d^{(i,j,k,l)}$ be the plaquette interaction of any Hamiltonian $H_d^{(i,j,k,l)}$ with ground state energy $0$, whose spectrum becomes dense in the thermodynamic limit (as in Definition \ref{def:gs_energy_definitions}) and that is rotational invariant (as in Definition \ref{def:rotational_invariance}).
-As an example, consider first the spin-$1/2$ ferromagnetic Heisenberg model on the square lattice, whose two-body interaction is given by
+Take a gapless Hamiltonian $H_d$, with ground state energy $0$, and rotationally invariant (as in Definition \ref{def:rotational_invariance}).
+In particular, consider the spin-1/2 ferromagnetic Heisenberg model described in a plaquette form, as shown in Example \ref{ex:gapless_hamiltonian}, with local Hilbert space $\mathcal{H}_d$.

-where $\{\sigma_x, \sigma_y, \sigma_z\}$ are the Pauli matrices.
-This model presents spontaneous symmetry breaking \cite{Beekman2019} of the continuous $SU(2)$ symmetry, and is therefore gapless due to the Goldstone's theorem \cite{Landau1981, Koma1994}.
-Its ground state energy per particle is $-1/2$: we can therefore set its ground state energy to zero by a simple energy shift.
-Based on this 2-body interaction, we define the following plaquette interaction:

-where $\mathbbm{1}_{kl}$ is the identity over the subspace $\mathcal{H}_k \otimes \mathcal{H}_l$ (and analogously defined in the other cases).
-This plaquette term consists of a $h_d^{(i,i+1)}$ interaction between each pair of sites at distance $1/\sqrt{2}$.
-Following the depiction of Figure \ref{fig:plaquette_system}, this corresponds to nearest-neighbor sites as connected by the dashed lines.
-The Hamiltonian described by this local plaquette interaction is rotationally invariant, as intended.

 We now assign a Hilbert space $\mathcal{H}^{(i)} := \ket{0}\oplus \mathcal{H}_u \otimes \mathcal{H}_d$ to each site $i \in \Lambda$.
 Define the plaquette and one-body interactions of Hamiltonian $H(n)$ as